dpl10/herbariograph/assessor/README.md

 ## Unmounted and invisible specimen images

 Images of unmounted specimens and images lacking a visible specimen were selected from the bulk GBIF download by searching for records with multiple images per occurrenceID.
-One collection (occurrenceID) per genus per institution was randomly selected for download and images were sorted into carpological, invisible, label only, mounted specimen closeup images, and xylogical specimen images.
+One collection (occurrenceID) per genus per institution was randomly selected for download and images were manually sorted into carpological, invisible, label only, mounted specimen closeup images, and xylogical specimen images.

 ### Carpological specimen images